PROJECT AREAS

-Amvrakikos Bay
+Amvrakikos Gulf

-Amvrakikos Bay is located in the Ionian Sea in northwestern Greece and is a relatively shallow and semi-enclosed marine area.
+Amvrakikos Gulf is located in the Ionian Sea in northwestern Greece and is a relatively shallow and semi-enclosed marine area.
 ARCHELON in recent years has confirmed a significant presence of turtles in the region, especially near the estuary of the rivers Louros and Arachthos in the northeastern part of the bay, but no nesting of sea turtles has been observed there.

 The area is included in the Natura 2000 site “AMVRAKIKOS KOLPOS, DELTA LOUROU KAI ARACHTHOU (PETRA, MYTIKAS, EVRYTERI PERIOCHI)” with the Site Code GR2110001.